EC-12 Education

 Program nominations

-If you or someone in your district fits the participant profile, please complete the application by May 1st.
-Once applications are submitted, Commit will work with district leaders to select the final participant list and choose the implementation campuses.
+Once nominations are submitted, Commit will work with district leaders to finalize the participant list and select implementation campuses.

 Program Content